Antiz96/Linux-Server/Services/PostgreSQL.md

 ### Pull and run the container

 **Warning:**
-Upgrading postgres from one major version to another isn't a transparent operation
+Upgrading postgres from one major version to another isn't a straightforward operation

 New major releases come with structure changes that imply a manual intervention for a seamingless update.
 Also, you want to make sure the application using your postgres database is compatible with the new major postgres release yet before upgrading.